I Went to Racing School and Unexpectedly Joined a Race Team

 Amateur Endurance Racing – Costs and Requirements

-Firstly, I recommend you start at racing school, or at the very least, get a few track days under your belt.
-Secondly, you will need two or three like-minded mates who also have the flexibility to drive hundreds of miles after work on a Friday night to some distance racetrack, and not return until Sunday night, at least a thousand dollars poorer.
-Okay, I said it is less expensive than you might assume, but it is still motor racing, and it will be the best money you ever spent.
+Firstly, I recommend you start at racing school, or, at the very least, get a few track days under your belt.
+Secondly, you will need two or three like-minded mates who also have the flexibility to drive hundreds of miles after work on a Friday night to some distance racetrack and not return until Sunday night, at least a thousand dollars poorer.
+Okay, I said it is less expensive than you might assume, but it is still motor racing, and it’s going to be the best money you ever spent.

-There are at least three organizations running amateur endurance racing leagues in the US.
+At least three organizations are running amateur endurance racing leagues in the US.
 Champ Car, Lucky Dog, and 24 Hours of Lemons.
-They all have similar minimum vehicle and personal equipment specifications.
-Broadly speaking, this means race cars must be fitted with an approved roll cage, five-point harness, racing seat, fire extinguisher system, etc. and drivers must have an approved fireproof suit, helmet, boots and gloves, and a Hans Device.
+They all require similar minimum vehicle and personal equipment specifications.
+Generally, race cars must incorporate an approved roll cage, a five-point harness, racing seat, fire extinguisher system, etc. Drivers must have an approved fireproof suit, helmet, boots, and gloves; and use a Hans Device.